mstelles/ex294/README.md

 ```

 #### - Tasks using only ad-hoc commands

+--- using the root user (-u root on ansible ad-hoc commands)

 #### 3. Configure mhost4 to listen on non-default ssh port 555
   - ansible should connect to the other hosts on port 22